guptaji048/mern-ecommerce-app/README.md

 # mern-ecommerce-app
-An E-commerce app made using MERN stack with CRUD operations and Stripe integration.
+An E-commerce app made using MERN stack with CRUD operations and Stripe integration.<br>
 Currently it is only favourable for Desktop.
 Mobile and Tablet version will be available soon.

 **For signin** <br>